 Celtic druids celebrated "Alban Arthan" which translates to "Light of Arthur" and is supposedly the day when King Arthur was born.
 Some of the ancient Celtics believed the sun stood still for 12-days and to counter the darkness and shortening day, they light fires.
 These ancient people and others built megaliths such as Newgrange in Ireland or Stonehenge in England.
 Newgrange is located in the valley of the Boyne River (north of Dublin) and is said to be around 5200-years old (older than Giza and Stonehenge).
 This structure is perfectly aligned to the sunrise of the Winter Solstice.
 Some say that as the rays pierce through the window into the tomb of Newgrange is said to represent the rays of their sun god uniting with mother earth, thus bringing new life to the world.
 In addition to sacrifices, plants also served a purpose for the Celts as some like mistletoe were said to have magical and protective powers.

-In the Hebrew tradition, Hanukkah, the Festival of Lights, is practiced and which commemorates the dedication of the Second Temple.
+In the Hebrew tradition, Hanukkah, the Festival of Lights, is practiced and commemorates the dedication of the Second Temple.
 This holiday lasts for 8-days, but the exact time when it occurs changes as the Jewish calendar doesn't coincide with the Gregorian calendar used today; it may occur at any time from late November to late December.
 Some argue that Hanukkah isn't a solstice festival as it based on a lunar calendar, but it has many characteristics of a solstice festival.

-For those of us in the Christian faith, the Winter Solstice is a time for Christmas which doesn't rest on this day, but the 25th of December.
+For those of us in the Christian faith, the Winter Solstice is a time for Christmas that doesn't rest on this day, but the 25th of December.
 In early Christianity, there was neither Christmas nor any correlation with Christ's birth to this time of year.
 During the 4th century, Rome was going through a conversion from the various pagan religions to Christianity and as such, to better ease the conversion, Pope Julius I chose December 25th as the birth of Christ as a replacement for "Dies Natalis Invicti Solis."
 It would take several centuries before most of Christendom would universally practice Christmas in some form.
-Many Biblical scholars believe that Jesus of Nazareth would have been born in the fall and some argue it was in the spring time.
+Many Biblical scholars believe that Jesus of Nazareth would have been born in the fall and some argue it was in the springtime.
 Many would criticize the Christian faith for such things, but I find the discrepancies to be irrelevant as we Christians are celebrating the birth of Christ, not the day itself so the exact date of his birth means very little.

-In Freemasonry the solstices are affiliated with the Holy Saints John, our patron saints.
+In Freemasonry, the solstices are affiliated with the Holy Saints John, our patron saints.
 These two serve as a balance of the virtues every Mason should have and which lead to enlightenment.
 Some have pointed to the Point Within A Circle as a representation of the solstices and which one can see: the two saints standing on either side of a circle to represent the points in time that would equate to the summer and winter solstices which align closely to the Feast Days for each of the Saints John.

 Whatever your faith may be, I hope you enjoy this day and Happy Holidays!